hyperledger/iroha/docs/source/references/config.md

 ### `genesis.wait_for_peers_retry_period_ms`

-Period in milliseconds in which to retry connecting to peers, while waiting for them to submit genesis.
+The period in milliseconds in which to retry connecting to peers while waiting for them to submit genesis.

 Has type `u64`.
 Can be configured via environment variable `IROHA_GENESIS_WAIT_FOR_PEERS_RETRY_PERIOD_MS`